NguyenBuiHongTien/CAP-BookShop/README.md

 ## License

-Private project — chỉ dùng cho mục đích học tập / nội bộ.
+Private project — for educational and internal use only.